quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 abcd1234_server.qlog would contain the server-side trace of the connection with GUID abcd1234).

-## Links to the main schema

-This document re-uses all the fields defined in the main qlog schema (e.g., name, category, type, data, group_id, protocol_type, the time-related fields, importance, RawInfo, etc.).

-One entry in the "protocol_type" qlog array field MUST be "HTTP3" if events from this document are included in a qlog trace.

-### Raw packet and frame information
+## Raw packet and frame information

 This document re-uses the definition of the RawInfo data class from {{QLOG-MAIN}}.